All Episodes

 Thank you for taking my call.

-I want to also feel thank you for being such a dedicated volunteer in the Army of Reason.
+I want to also thank you for being such a dedicated volunteer in the Army of Reason.

-It's uh it's a little on demand sometimes, Richard, but uh glad to have you with us.
+But glad to have you with us.

 Reinstate the draft.

-The comment I wanted to make is not about Obamacare, although I could go on for that forever, but I'm sixty years old, so I've seen a few administrations come and go, and as the old saying about if we don't understand our mistakes from history or history, we are doomed to repeat it.
+The comment I wanted to make is not about Obamacare, although I could go on for that forever, but I'm 60 years old, so I've seen a few administrations come and go.

-The thing that a lot of people in the younger generation today don't remember, although there was a very popular movie last year about this situation was that let's suppose for a second that Mitt Romney had been in elected.
+The thing that a lot of people in the younger generation today don't remember, although there was a very popular movie last year about this situation, was that let's suppose for a second that Mitt Romney had been elected or any other Republican, anybody that's seen as a war hawk.

 And perception of that would have been better than all of the struggles and wars and things that are currently going on, in my opinion.

-Yeah, I think I think you're right.
+Yeah, I think you're right.

 He understands that Obama is a weakling and he treats him as such.